MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityAttributes/minecraftAttribute_spell_effects.md

 * `effect`: The string identifier of the status effect to add.
 These are the same as used in the `/effect` command.
 * `duration`: The amount of time in seconds the effect should last.
 This allows for fractional numbers.
 For example, instant effects should be set to 0.05 seconds (one tick).
 * `amplifier`: The level of the effect, same as used in the `/effect` command (0 for level I, 1 for level II, etc).
+Defaults to 0.
 * `ambient`: Boolean value that should cause the particles emitted by the entity to be partially transparent.
 This does not work properly, resulting in this property having no effect.
+Defaults to false.
 * `visible`: Boolean value that determines whether the particles emitted by the entity should appear.
+Defaults to true.
 * `display_on_screen_animation`: Boolean value.
 When set to true, applying this effect displays an animated graphic on-screen similar to the totem of undying effect.
 Obviously, this only works for players.
+Defaults to false.

 ### `remove_effects`
 This can either be a single string identifier for a status effect, or a list of them.
 These define which effects should be removed from the entity, if present, when the component is applied.